 How does it work?

 You upload your artwork, choose a product type and color, set your price, and add a product description.
+(Get design templates here.)
 Amazon will create a product page, and when customers buy your product, it will handle production, shipping, and customer service at no cost to you.
+Merch applies to U.S., U.K., and German markets.
+Your artwork must abide by Amazon’s content policies or it will be rejected.

 How much can you earn?

 MBA’s cost structure changes frequently, which makes it difficult to estimate royalties six to twelve months out.
-You can expect royalties of roughly 10 to 20 percent per sale (depending on your list price).
-If you promote your products as an Amazon Associate, you may earn up to ten percent more (depending on what customers buy).
+You can expect royalties of roughly 10 to 40 percent per sale, depending on your list price.
+If you promote your products as an Amazon Associate, you may earn up to ten percent more in affiliate commissions.
 Due to the rising cost of processing returns, Merch deducts royalties for returned products.

 Is there a limit to the number of designs you can submit?

 Yes.
 Amazon allows ten submissions to begin.
 You will need to sell at least ten products from those you’ve created to move up to the next tier.
-Tier levels include:
+The next tier is 25 items followed by 100, 500, and Pro (by invitation)

 MBA limits the number of new products that can be submitted for publishing each day, for example, mine is one.
 Publishing limits are based on tiers.